ygryadit/Towards3DVRSketch/README.md

 https://github.com/hjwdzh/ManifoldPlus

 ## 2. Extract curve networks
-To extract the curve netwrok we the auhtors implementation of this paper: https://www.cs.ubc.ca/labs/imager/tr/2017/FlowRep/
+To extract the curve netwrok we use the auhtors implementation of this paper: https://www.cs.ubc.ca/labs/imager/tr/2017/FlowRep/

 ## 3. Synhteic sketch generation